dhou22/Customer-Churn-Prediction-In-Telecom-Sector-/README.md

 **Project Overview**  <br>
 * This project focuses on predicting customer churn in the telecom industry using various machine learning algorithms.<br>
 * By analyzing customer behavior and engagement data, the goal is to identify patterns that lead to churn, enabling telecom companies to implement proactive retention strategies.<br>
-* The project includes data preprocessing, model training, evaluation, and insights derived from explainability tools like SHAP.<br>
+* The project includes data preprocessing, model training, evaluation, and insights derived from explainability tools like SHAP.<br> <br>

 **Tools and Libraries Used**  <br>